ece1786-2024/LegalHI/prompt_experiments/Readme.md

 - 70b model also tends to include the prompt's instruction again in the generated output, which is unwanted for our project.

 __Conclusion:__ We should use multi-agent architecture, and the prompt for 70b model should be straightforward and contain less instructions.

+## Experiment 4: Combine Multi-agent results with LLM

+Result data in `multi_agent_llm_sum_results/`

+This experiment continues on the multi-agent approach.
+After facts, procedural history, and reasonings are generated and concatenated together, we use Llama-3 to generate the decision and issue from the concatenated results.
+Then, with Decision, Issue, Facts, Procedural History, and Reasoning all together, we ask the Llama-3 model to combine them to form the final output.

+__Observation__:
+- The comparison scores maintain the same, but the final output looks more similar to the human-written one.